Elemino/fetch/README.md

 ## Goal:

-TO practice fetch in the browser.
+Practice fetch in the browser.